 - Or if you are looking for a minimal client which runs both in the Browser and Node, you can try GraphQL Request

-What are some of the ways in which I can maintain performance while using GraphQL?
+What are some ways in which I can maintain performance while using GraphQL?

-What are some of the principles or standards to be followed when trying to build my datagraph architecture?
+What are some principles or standards to be followed when trying to build my datagraph architecture?

 And if you are looking for some help with the rules and implementation details with respect to GraphQL, you can find a great doc on this here